RemoteAccess

 RemoteAccess is a DOS Bulletin Board System (BBS) software package written by Andrew Milner and published by his company Wantree Development in Australia.
 RemoteAccess was written in Turbo Pascal with some Assembly Language routines.
 RemoteAccess (commonly called RA) began in 1989 as a clone of QuickBBS by Adam Hudson.
 It was released under the shareware concept in 1990 and became popular in North America, Europe, UK, South Africa, and the South Pacific.
 Initially the main advantage over QuickBBS was its ability to run multiple nodes under Microsoft Windows, Quarterdeck's DESQview and OS/2.
 RA could also operate over a network or even a combination of network and multitasking operating systems to provide multiple "nodes per station" capabilities.

-RA's features quickly grew to become considerably more advanced than the QuickBBS software of which it was a clone.
+RA's features quickly grew to become considerably more advanced than the QuickBBS software from which it was cloned.
 A number of other QuickBBS clones appeared shortly afterwards including ProBoard, SuperBBS and EzyCom, though they never gained as much support or popularity.
 RA was the first BBS software to support the popular JAM Message Base Format, which was partly conceived by RA's author, Andrew Milner.
 RA was also the first shareware BBS software to support a FDB (file database), rather than using files.bbs text files to describe files in each directory.
 RA interfaced with message relaying systems such as FidoNet through 3rd party utilities such as FrontDoor (Joaquim Homrighausen), MainDoor (Francisco Sedano) and FastEcho (Tobias Burchhardt), which were developed by people who eventually became members of the RA beta team.

 With over 1500 titles, there were more third party utilities written for RA than for any other shareware BBS software.
 While RA was initially shareware, Andrew also released a commercial edition - "RemoteAccess Professional" - that was bundled with utilities to allow remote control of nodes over a network (RANETMGR, and RATSR).